-Consider a scenario where an Investment Firm A executes a reportable transaction through an execution algorithm provided by another Investment Firm B51.
+Consider a scenario where an Investment Firm A executes a reportable transaction through an execution algorithm provided by another Investment Firm B54.

 - a) How should field 59 (Execution within firm) of RTS 22 be reported when Investment Firm A uses the execution algorithm provided by Investment Firm B? - b) Would Investment Firm A's reporting differ if Firm B was not a MiFID II Investment Firm and therefore did not have the obligation to report this transaction under Art.
-26 MiFIR?
+26 MiFIR? - c) Where Investment Firm B is using Investment Firm A's membership to access the market, is Investment Firm B executing the transaction and does Investment Firm B have to transaction report?